 Step 9: Ask children what actions they could do to make each of the dreams on the chart come true.
 Write responses next to the appropriate dream.

 Stopping Point, If Needed

-- Read What Is Martin Luther King, Jr. Day? by Margaret Friskey and Margot Parker (Children's Press, 1990)
+- Read What Is Martin Luther King Jr. Day? by Margaret Friskey and Margot Parker.

-- Read All the Colors of the Earth, Sheila Hamanaka
+- Read All the Colors of the Earth by Sheila Hamanaka.

-- Listen to Martin Luther King recite his "I Have a Dream" speech on Microsoft Encarta Encyclopedia
+- Listen to Martin Luther King recite his "I Have a Dream" speech.

-- Participate in the kindness and justice challenge offered through the Do Something Web site.
+- Participate in a challenge offered through the Do Something website.